 They wanted to hear their readers’ opinions.
-Then the pro-slavery guy wrote a letter-to-the-editor.
+Then the proslavery guy wrote a letter to the editor.

 “In a perfect world, you have people who will respond and counter those ideas,” he said.
 “We know those ideas are out there.
 It’s not that we’re introducing something into the body politic.
 These are prejudices that have been there forever.”

 His approach has caused him grief before.
-Blank published a letter following the 2016 election from a Trump supporter that referenced antisemitic conspiracy theories.
-He initially defended his decision to run the letter, citing a Trump campaign commercials that made similar allusions, but then apologized following a boycott threat, saying he recognized “the exceeding sensitivity in the community to this.”
-(The area is home to many Holocaust survivors and descendents).
+Blank published a letter following the 2016 election from a Trump supporter that referred to anti-Semitic conspiracy theories.
+He initially defended his decision to run the letter, citing Trump campaign commercials that made similar allusions, but then apologized following a boycott threat, saying he recognized “the exceeding sensitivity in the community to this.”
+(The area is home to Holocaust survivors and descendants).

 But the job of making the decisions about when a letter goes too far over the line has gotten more difficult for some local newspapers, especially those dealing with budget cuts and shrinking staff.

-“The system we had in place for vetting letters before publication failed,” Bruss wrote in his editor’s note about the pro-slavery letter that ended up in the Spartanburg Herald-Journal.
+“The system we had in place for vetting letters before publication failed,” Bruss wrote in his editor’s note about the proslavery letter that ended up in the Spartanburg Herald-Journal.
 “That system is being changed to ensure that a local editor approves every letter we publish and to add a layer of accountability.”
-(Bruss declined to elaborate in an email to The Post).
+(Bruss declined to elaborate in an email to The Washington Post).

-As it happens, McCuen is a prolific correspondent who has placed dozens of letters in newspapers throughout South Carolina — including ones that veered into antisemitic territory, defended racial segregation and cast miscegenation as anti-Christian and responsible for the downfall of America.
-(He’s made headlines in the past as a teacher fired following his protest over being forced to remove the Confederate flag from his classroom.)
+As it happens, McCuen is a prolific correspondent who has placed dozens of letters in newspapers throughout South Carolina — including ones that veered into anti-Semitic territory, defended racial segregation and cast miscegenation as anti-Christian and responsible for the downfall of America.
+(He’s made headlines in the past as a teacher fired after his protest over being forced to remove the Confederate battle flag from his classroom.)
 McCuen did not return a call for comment.

-In 2017, The State of Columbia, S.C., published a letter in which he praised Calhoun’s views on “Christian slavery” and referred to “oppressive racial integration.”
+In 2017, the State of Columbia, S.C., published a letter in which he praised Calhoun’s views on “Christian slavery” and referred to “oppressive racial integration.”
 Later, editor Cindi Ross Scoppe wrote an editorial explaining why she published a letter from an “unapologetic white supremacist.”
 It was, she said, “an extreme version of what we do five days a week: provide a public forum where we hold a mirror up to our community, so it can examine itself, warts and all.”

 She wrote that she knew the letter would get a backlash; she was glad that most readers’ ire was aimed at the writer, and she hoped everyone learned from it.